MECH ENG 3028 - Dynamics & Control II

 Exam 60 Individual Summative None 1-13 Total 100

 breakdown for the individual Acoustics, Auto Contgrol II and Vibrations components is shown under Assessment Detail.

 This assessment breakdown complies with the University's Assessment for Coursework Programs Policy.

 Auto Control II

+The Auto Control II coursework comprises computer-lab based tutorials, quizzes and assignments.
 An assignment will be set approximately every four weeks.
-The computer tutorials are designed to provide instruction of Matlab and Simulink while simultaneously developing the understanding of the students’ control knowledge through simulation.
+The computer lab-based tutorials are designed to provide instruction of Matlab and Simulink while simultaneously developing the understanding of the students’ control knowledge through simulation.

-The Vibrationscoursework consists of assignments and two laboratories.
+The Vibrations coursework consists of quizzes, assignments and one laboratory experiment.

 The Acoustics coursework consists of one assignment.